SugarSecurity/The-Sugar-Scoop/anti-trust.md

 # Absolute Banger from Cicilline to Zuck
 ### Even with policies in place, Facebook can't control their own, DEADLY content.
 They have allowed and still allows dangerous, deadly videos (Fake Med News) to circulate to tens of millions before they remove it.
 Just the tip of the ice berg.
 Facebook has tens of thousands of white supremacy pages, etc. They get away with it because they have no competitors because they shut down or buy all their competitors.

+## Gaetz to Bezos
+Southern Poverty Law Center controls who can be donated by Amazon Smile.
+They have blacklisted Dr. Ben Carson and many other conservative charities as hate speech.

+Bezos basically rephrases the whole question, acknowledges the system isn't perfect.

+## Johnson from Georgia to Zuck about Instagram Acquisition
+Facebook could "make more bold decisions on whether a competitor was friend or foe" via market research.
+Of course Zuck replies saying he doesn't know.
+Follow up is that Facebook bought Onavo as well for digital surveilance around their competitors.

+Facebook incentivized Teens to install the Facebook Research App for market research.
+This app was then thrown out of the app store.

+# ITS OVER